celo-org/docs/blog/2021-11-18-using-the-graph/2021-11-18-using-the-graph.md

 }
 ```

-This will tell us the new name that is being stored in the contract and the account address that updated the name.
+This will tell us the new name that is being stored in the contract, `newName`, and the account address that updated the name, `udpater`.

 ### Define Mappings